-The cream and brown coloring in this alabaster tile make it the perfect option for a clean, sleek look.
-The larger size makes the tile look visually seamless and the neutral tones provide the perfect backdrop for metallic or brass accent pieces.
-As a note, alabaster is very soft and scratches easily, so it’s best used in indoors on the wall.
+The cream and brown threads of this alabaster tile are subtle, making it the perfect option for creating a sleek look.
+The larger size makes the tile look virtually seamless.
+And the neutral color provides the perfect backdrop for showcasing metallic accent pieces.
+One thing to note is that alabaster is soft and prone to scratches, so the best place to use it is in indoors on the wall.

-I love mosaic tiles because of the versatility of the color palettes and designs.
-The different combination of hues give the space a pop of color and a three-dimensional feel, which adds visual interest.
-Mosaic tile is ideal for outdoor areas like pools or fountains or can be used indoors in a kitchen or bathroom.
+Humans have been creating mosaics since 3,000 BC.
+Talk about timeless design!
+The different combination of hues gives the space a pop of color and a three-dimensional feel, which adds visual interest.
+Mosaic tile is great for outdoor areas like pools and fountains or indoors in a kitchen or a bathroom.

-This pattern speaks to my love of architectural history!
-These glass tiles were handcrafted exclusively for Ann Sacks by talented artisans right here in the US.
+This pattern speaks to my love of architectural history.
+These glass tiles are exclusive to Ann Sacks and are handcrafted by talented artisans in the US.
 They employ 18th-century mirror making techniques in order to create the sheen.
-The industrial edge and mirrored effects make it a striking option for a masculine bar or cocktail area.
+The industrial edge and mirrored effect make it a striking option for a masculine bar or cocktail area.

-These ceramic tiles are designed by Daniel Ogassian, an artist and designer who is highly skilled in glaze technology.
-The bold, geometric designs create depth and dimension while the rich, copper color glaze adds a luxe touch.
-It’s a fabulous backdrop for a glamorous, modern bathroom or a grand entry with space for a larger installation.
+These ceramic tiles are designed by Daniel Ogassian, an artist and designer who specializes in glaze technology.
+The bold, geometric designs add depth and dimension while the rich, copper color glaze brings a luxe touch.
+This tile would be the perfect backdrop for a glamorous, modern bathroom or a grand entry with space for a larger installation.

 Liaison by Kelly Wearstler

-In one of my favorite powder rooms, we used the Dohney small marble mosaic in the ebony blend from the Liaison by Kelly Wearstler collection to turn this wall into a piece of art.
+This is one of my favorite powder rooms!
+We used the Dohney small marble mosaic in the ebony blend from the Liaison by Kelly Wearstler collection.
+This chic tile turns the wall into a piece of art.
 The classic black and white colorways give this powder room a modern, art deco feel.
-Though we used it on the wall, this tile also makes a stunning graphic flooring option as well.
+Though we used it on the wall, you can use it to make a stunning floor pattern.

-Tile can be used in so many ways in your home.
+There are many ways you can use tile in your home.
 Whether you’re using it on the floor, as a backsplash or to create an accent wall, it’s a unique way to customize a space.
-The endless number of colors, shapes, and sizes mean that no matter what space you’re designing you can find the perfect tile.
-It adds depth, dimension, pops of color and the design can be a great conversation starter.
-So don’t be afraid to get creative with your tile and designs, especially when it involves some of these beauties from Ann Sacks tile!
+It adds texture, pops of color, and the design can be a great conversation starter.
+There are an endless number of colors, shapes, and sizes of tile.
+It doesn’t matter what space you’re designing, you can find the perfect one.
+Don’t be afraid to get creative with your tile and designs, especially when it involves some of these beauties!